JLee21/PID-Control/README.md

 ![]()

 I realized that the integral component of the PID controller is negligible.
-This is because the integral term helps mitigate constant error inducing elements in the real world.
+This is because the integral term helps mitigate constant error inducing-elements in the real world.
 For example, if the vehicle had a bad steering alignment and was constantly shifting to the right, then a integral value of zero would be appropriate.
-But within the simulator the car is assumed to have perfect aligment and no constant drifting.
+But within the simulator the car is assumed to have perfect alignment and no constant drifting.

 With the integral term taken care of it's time to move on to the proportional and derivative terms, Kp and Kd.